flowexam.com teacher explaining dynamic verbs in English on a blackboard with examples for TOEIC® preparation

 TOEIC® Example:

-We see this constantly with candidates: confusion between similar-looking verbs that have different meanings.
-Here are the mistakes that cost the most points.
+We see this all the time with candidates: confusion between verbs that look similar but have different meanings.
+Here are the errors that cost the most points.

-Another classic pitfall: using a verb that is too generic.
+Another classic trap: using a verb that is too general.
 In the TOEIC®, business vocabulary is precise.
-Don't say "do" when you can say "implement" or "execute".
+Don't say "do" when you can say "implement" or "execute."
 Don't say "help" when "assist" or "support" are more appropriate.

 How to Choose the Right Action Verb in Context

-The candidates who progress the fastest share one thing in common: they use contextual clues to eliminate incorrect answers.
+The candidates who progress the fastest have one thing in common: they use contextual clues to eliminate incorrect answers.

 Hierarchical Clues